ajie-eriksholm/Eardrum-segmentation/README.md

-# Eardrum Detection and High-Resolution Ear Extraction Pipeline
+# Eardrum Detection and Segmentation

 ## Table of Contents

 - #introduction
+  - [Eardrum-anatomy
+  - #pipeline-overview
-  - #purpose
+- #pre-processing
   - #input-requirements
-  - #eardrum-anatomy
-- #pre-processing
   - #overview
-  - #head-localization-and-cropping
+  - [Head Localization and Cropping
   - #reference-frame-construction
   - #landmark-detection
-  - #frankfort-plane-alignment
-  - #ear-region-cropping
-  - #intensity-normalization
+  - [Frankfort Plane Alignment](#frankfortgion-cropping
-- #output-files
+  - [Intensity Normalization](#- #output-files
-- #usage
+- [Segmentation](#--

+# Introduction

+This repository contains a complete pipeline for automatic eardrum detection and segmentation from CT scans.

+The workflow is divided into two main components:

+1. A preprocessing pipeline that automatically localizes the ears, standardizes anatomical orientation, and extracts high-resolution ear-centered volumes.
+2. An automatic segmentation model that identifies the tympanic membrane within the extracted ear volumes.

+The preprocessing stage is designed to reduce anatomical variability across subjects and generate standardized inputs for downstream segmentation tasks.

+The overall objective is to provide a fully automated workflow that starts from a raw head CT scan and produces accurate eardrum segmentations.

 ---

-# Introduction
+## Eardrum Anatomy

+The tympanic membrane, commonly known as the eardrum, is a thin semitransparent membrane that separates the external auditory canal from the middle ear cavity.

+Its primary functions are:

+- Converting sound pressure waves into mechanical vibrations.
+- Transmitting acoustic energy to the ossicular chain.
+- Acting as a protective barrier between the external and middle ear.

+The tympanic membrane is located at the medial end of the external auditory canal and forms one of the key anatomical structures of the hearing system.

+Due to its small size and thin geometry, accurate identification of the eardrum in CT images requires both precise localization and high-resolution image processing.

+---

-## Purpose
+## Pipeline Overview

-This repository contains a fully automated high-resolution preprocessing pipeline for detecting the tympanic membrane (eardrum) in head CT scans and extracting standardized ear-centered volumes for downstream segmentation and anatomical analysis tasks.

-The pipeline combines and extends the functionality of the original preprocessing workflow:
+The complete workflow consists of the following stages:

-- `p1_preprocessing.py`
-- `p2_preprocessing.py`
-- `p3_preprocessing.py`
-- `p4_preprocessing.py`

-into a single script.

-Unlike the original workflow, the final output is generated directly from the high-resolution CT scan.
-A low-resolution representation is created only internally for landmark detection because the trained landmark detection network expects a fixed input resolution.
-The final extracted ear volumes remain high-resolution throughout the process (default isotropic spacing of **0.2 mm**), preserving anatomical detail around the eardrum, middle ear cavity, and cochlea.

-The pipeline performs:

 1. Head localization.
 2. Anatomical landmark detection.
 3. Frankfort plane alignment.
-4. Ear-centered ROI extraction.
+4. High-resolution ear extraction.
 5. Intensity normalization.

-The resulting volumes can be used as inputs for eardrum segmentation models or other ear anatomy analysis pipelines.
+6. Automatic eardrum segmentation.

+Currently, this repository contains the complete preprocessing pipeline.
+The automatic segmentation model will be incorporated in a future update.

 ---

+# Pre-processing

 ## Input Requirements